Mantle cell lymphoma (MCL) facts

 - The risk factors for MCL are not clear and may be related to environmental or genetic factors.

 - Signs and symptoms of MCL may include

 - Doctors who treat MCL include one's primary care physician and such specialists as oncologists, hematologists, radiologists, and surgeons.

-- There are four stages of MCL, but most patients (70%) are only diagnosed after they are in stage IV, the stage with the worst prognosis with MCL spread to other organs.
+- There are four stages of MCL, but health care professionals typically diagnose most patients (70%) after they are in stage IV, the stage with the worst prognosis with MCL spread to other organs.

-- MCL is staged and diagnosed by examination of needle aspiration of lymph nodes and/or bone marrow biopsies along with imaging studies.
+- Physicians stage and diagnose MCL by examination of needle aspiration of lymph nodes and/or bone marrow biopsies along with imaging studies.

-- MCL is treated with chemotherapy, radiotherapy, and combination methods, which may also include surgical debulking; currently, there is no cure for MCL.
+- Health care professionals treat MCL with chemotherapy, radiotherapy, and combination methods, which may also include surgical debulking; currently, there is no cure for MCL.

 - Complications of MCL include short lifespan and death; other complications may be due to treatment protocols using chemotherapy.